© GCN

 MyWhoosh

-MyWhoosh feels like something of a newcomer to the virtual cycling world, and it was relatively unheard of until earlier this year when it was announced that it would be replacing Zwift as the hosting platform for the e-sports World Championships.
+MyWhoosh feels like something of a newcomer to the virtual cycling world, and it was relatively unheard of until 2023 when it was announced that it would be replacing Zwift as the hosting platform for the e-sports World Championships.

 The cycling app, much like team UAE Team Emirates, is backed by the UAE government, with a stated goal to increase fitness and cycling participation across the UAE.
 One of the notable ways MyWhoosh set out to do this is by offering sizeable prize purses each month for in-app competitions sitting at around $75,000/month.